oracle-livelabs/pts/orcl-dbcs-19c/patching/patching.md

 ## Task 1: Check Available Updates

+Please take a moment to watch the video below, and then afterwards, follow the steps shown.

+[Update a VM DB System Demo] (youtube:rKKnu153kww)

 1. On Oracle cloud console, click on main menu ≡, then **Oracle Base Database** under Oracle Database.
 Click **WS-DB** DB System.

 2. Click the database name link **WSDB** in the bottom table called Databases.
 View Database Version field on the Database Information Page.